Taschenbergerm/stop_printin_start_logging_blog/index.rst

     :code: python

-Note that most of the output is due to print and the longer the code runs the more likely it becomes that the ``do_instable_magic`` function will create an error - as in real life.
+Note that most of the output is due to print and the longer the code runs the more likely it becomes that the ``do_unstable_magic`` function will create an error - as in real life.

 If now this programs crashes at some point and someone tells you to investigate and fix what went wrong.
 As you cannot recreate what has happened without any informations with this program you would be screwed and domed to make some try and error locally.
 As this is neither efficient, productive nor fun - we need to think about this scenarios already in the development stage.
 Seemingly the ``print`` function was not a good approach.
 It did work quite nicely while we were still in our local environment and executing the code manually but there are several disadvantages these statements do have: